Matarbari and Chittagong Port Establish Bangladesh as the Next Singapore.

 Matarbari deep sea port project details

-In 2023, a Japanese vessel measuring 230 meters in length and with a 14-meter draft arrived here, carrying 80,000 metric tons of coal.
+In 2023, a Japanese vessel, 230 meters in length with a 14-meter draft, arrived carrying 80,000 metric tons of coal.

 Strategic Importance of Matarbari Port